Texas Tech University

 1. Committee Charge

 a.
-The Investigator Financial Disclosure Committee (IFDC) will recommend to the Vice President for Research & Innovation (VPR) or his/her compliance officers policies and procedures that promote objectivity in research and are in accordance with federal, state, and TTU regulations and recognized best practices.
+The Investigator Financial Disclosure Committee (IFDC) will recommend to the Vice President for Research & Innovation (VPR) or their compliance officers policies and procedures that promote objectivity in research and are in accordance with federal, state, and Texas Tech University (TTU) regulations and recognized best practices.
 The committee will:

 (1) Provide guidance about policy to manage TTU institutional financial conflicts of interest;